 - Has certain food preferences, such as eating only selected foods and refusing others

-- Boys are 4 times more likely to develop ASD than girls
+- Boys are 4 times more likely to develop autism than girls

-- Families with one child with ASD are more likely to have another child with the disorder.
+- Families with one child with autism are more likely to have another child with the disorder.

-- Children with other medical conditions have a relatively higher risk of ASD.
+- Children with other medical conditions have a relatively higher risk of autism.

 Learn more about warning signs, treatment options, and get advice regarding neurodivergent individuals at Therapheal.